The Cultural Quarter is where it’s at if you’re looking for places to eat in Hanley. Here’s five restaurants and cafes you need to try

 Here are five of our favourite places to eat in Hanley’s Cultural Quarter:

-Open until 8pm on week nights, 10pm Friday and Saturday and 4pm on Sunday.
+Open until 6pm Monday and Tuesday; 8pm on Wednesday and Thursday; 10pm on Friday and Saturday; and 4pm on Sunday.
 Kitchen closes an hour before.
 31 Piccadilly.
-Call 01782 261111 to book.
+Call 01782 261111 to book. www.northcq.co.uk.

 There are lots of vegetarian and vegan options available and set menus are on offer too.
 So, why not get a pizza the action?